 Motivated by this, we next consider the limit of full rejuvenation, which returns all companions to the ZAMS for their post-accretion mass.
 We re-compute companion $G$-band magnitudes and flux ratios based on MIST models for main sequence stars \citep{choi_2016}.
 For simplicity, we adopt the default assumptions of solar metallicity and $v/v_{\text{crit}} = 0.4$, though varying composition and rotation does not significantly change our results.
 Then, we re-run \texttt{gaiamock} to predict astrometric mass functions and retrieve all stripped star binaries in the red clump with $f_{m, \text{ ast}} > 0.5$.
 We find that these binaries host $\approx 0.5\,M_{\odot}$ horizontal branch stars that outshine their $0.6$--$1.5\,M_{\odot}$ main sequence companions.
 If the masses of these stripped giants are overestimated due to their somewhat blue unresolved colors, then these systems represent the population of BH impostors that could be mistaken for binaries hosting mass-gap BH companions.

 We compare the distributions of predicted and observed astrometric mass functions in the right panel of Figure~\ref{fig:rc_cmd_figure}.
 We find that, in the limit of full rejuvenation, the model of \citet{bobrick_iorio_2024} is able to reproduce the observed population of red clump stars with $f_{m, \text{ast}} > 0.5$.
+Specifically, the normalized histograms are similar for both the simulated and observed populations.
+While we find that the raw counts in the simulated population are overestimated by a factor of $\sim 2$ relative to the observed population, this is unsurprising, given the overestimation factors for other classes of stripped stars.
 These objects have DR3 orbital solutions implying massive unseen companions, but no obvious sign of a luminous companion to the red giant star.
 We defer a more detailed investigation of the observed sample, including follow-up spectroscopy, to future work.